Revisiting ab-initio excited state forces from many-body Green's function formalism: approximations and benchmark: Appendix

-For all calculations, we used scalar relativistic LDA pseudo potentials from pseudo-dojo website \cite{VansettenCompPhysCom2018}.
-All GW calculations were performed with Generalized Plasmon Pole approximation for frequency dependency of the self-energy \cite{Hybertsen1986} and the static remainder coulomb-hole \cite{DeslippePRB2013}.
 For CO DFT calculations the kinetic energy cutoff is equal to 100 Ry and the k-grid was composed just by the $\Gamma$ point.
 In GW calculations the dielectric matrix was built with 500 empty states and a cutoff of 20 Ry for the screened Coulomb interaction.
 The BSE hamiltonian was built with 5 valence states and 13 conduction states.
-For LiF DFT calculaitons the kinetic energy cutoff is equal to 80 Ry and the k-grid was a regular k-grid $4\times 4 \times 4$ centered at the $\Gamma$ point.
-The relaxed lattice parameter was 2.02948 $\text{\AA}$.
-For GW/BSE calculations we used a coarse grid of $4\times 4 \times 4$ and a fine grid of $8\times 8 \times 8$, both centered at $\Gamma$.
-In GW calculations the dielectric matrix was built with 300 empty states and a cutoff of 20 Ry for the screened Coulomb interaction.
-The BSE hamiltonian was built with 5 valence states and 10 conduction states.